Recycling is easy when you know what you can recycle and where, and how it helps.

 Why recycle clothes and textiles?

 Just because something might have gone out of fashion - or it's worn out - doesn't mean it's a load of old rubbish.
-If you recycle old clothes, then they can have a new life - either as new clothes for somebody else or as stuffing or insulation.
-The same goes for all our textiles in London (even our old pants).
+If you recycle old clothes, they can have a new life - either as new clothes for somebody else or as stuffing or insulation.
+The same goes for all our textiles in London.

 Why recycle food waste?

-You can turn any food left on your plate at the end of the meal into compost – or even into electricity.
-And you can do the same with any peelings you have left too.
-24 million slices of bread go to waste every day from UK homes - enough to go up and down the Shard almost 400 times – so let’s put food waste to good use.
+You can turn all food waste, even bones and egg shells, into compost or electricity.
+24 million slices of bread go to waste every day from UK homes - enough to go up and down the Shard almost 400 times – so let’s put food waste to good use instead.

 Why recycle garden waste?